 Secondary ST-T changes occur when abnormal depolarization causes abnormal repolarization.
 This is seen in bundle branch blocks (left and right bundle branch block), pre-excitation, ventricular hypertrophy, premature ventricular complexes, pacemaker stimulated beats etc. In each of these conditions the depolarization is abnormal and this affects the repolarization so that it cannot be carried out normally.

 The next discussion will be devoted to characterize important and common ST-T changes.

-ST segment depressions
+ST segment depression

-Primary ST segment depressions
+Primary ST depressions

 Physiological ST segment depressions occur during physical exercise.
-These ST-segment depressions display an upsloping ST segment, typically depressed <1 mm in the J-60 point and the depressions are normalized rapidly after the exercise has ended.
-Hyperventilation bring about the same ST-segment depressions as physical exercise.
+These ST segment depressions display an upsloping ST segment, typically depressed <1 mm in the J-60 point and the depressions are normalized rapidly after the exercise has ended.
+Hyperventilation bring about the same ST segment depressions as physical exercise.
 Figure 15 A.

 Sympathetic tone and hypokalemia causes ST segment depressions (typically <0.5 mm).